MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-theme.rst

 		});

-this is how it should look like
+this is how it should look:

 .. image:: images/microejtutotheme.gif

-Improving theming
+Theme improvement
 -------------------------------------

 Now, some changes are going to be made